 Who administers an estate if there is no Will?

 If there is no Will that means there is no executor (the person delegated to administer a Will).
 In this case and ‘administrator’ is appointed to follow the intestacy rules and administer an estate.
-This will be decided by strict reference to the list of eligible people in order of priority, first being a surviving husband, wife or civil partner, if none then children, parents, siblings etc. The administer will have to submit an application to the Probate Registry for a ‘grant of representation’.
+This will be decided by strict reference to the list of eligible people in order of priority, first being a surviving husband, wife or civil partner, if none then children, parents, siblings etc. The administrator will have to submit an application to the Probate Registry for a ‘grant of representation’.

 Changing the way an estate is administered